Novoarkhanhelsk: Location & demographics

-Novoarkhanhelsk is located on the left bank of the Synyukha river, 120 km from the oblast capital of Kropyvnytskyi and 40 km from Talne (in Cherkassy Oblast).
+Novoarkhanhelsk is located on the left bank of the Syniukha river, 120 km from the oblast capital of Kropyvnytskyi and 40 km from Talne (in Cherkassy Oblast).
 It is connected to Highway M12 (part of European route E50).

 According to the 2001 Ukrainian census, 98% of the inhabitants spoke Ukrainian as a first language and 2% Russian.

 History

+Founded in 1742 as Arkhanhelsk townlet near the Polish border, it became part of New Serbia in 1752 and was renamed Novoarkhanhelsk in 1764.
+In the 18th–19th centuries it was a local military and trade center, later serving as the seat of a hussar regiment and a volost administrative center in Kherson Governorate.

 Archaeological finds

 A prehistoric camp dating to the Upper Palaeolithic (40,000–13,000 Before Present) was discovered near Novoarkhanhelsk.
 Traces of a historic settlement dating to the 14th–15th century have also been found, including a large amount of iron tools and fragments related to blacksmithing.